Foreign policy of Meles Zenawi: Sudan

 Sudan–Ethiopia relations had worsened following assassination attempt of Egyptian President Hosni Mubarak in Addis Ababa in June 1995, where Meles alleged that Sudan plotted the assassination.
 In April 1996, Meles accused Khartoum of destabilizing the region and the Sudanese army was incapable of engaging in a large-scale conflict with its neighbors.
 On 12 June 1996, Meles said to Sudanese government "despite its worsening relations with the Islamic government in Sudan, Ethiopia will not allow its territory to be used by Sudanese rebels."
 He denied the Sudan's allegation of the main anti-Khartoum rebel groups Sudan People's Liberation Army (SPLA) were operating inside Ethiopia.

 On 18–19 November 1999, Sudanese President Omar al-Bashir visited Ethiopia accompanied by high-ranking government officials and received by Ethiopian President Negasso Gidada on discussion of bilateral and regional issues of common interests.
 The discussion said to be cordial and characterized the historical bond relationship.

 Meles worked in negotiation between Sudan and South Sudan on details of their split and largely used as neutral broker in their relations.
 This was aggravated after his death in 2012.
-In September 2011, Meles dismissed an allegation in leaked website of WikiLeaks quoting Meles' desire to topple the Sudanese President al-Bashir.
+In September 2011, Meles dismissed an allegation in leaked diplomatic cables quoting Meles' desire to topple the Sudanese President al-Bashir.